Plants for Insectaries

 Sweet alyssum, as mentioned above, is a brassica family member cultivated as a flower rather than a vegetable.
 With small plantings made in and around our greenhouses here at Johnny's, its masses of tiny flowers are highly attractive to natural predators, such as ladybeetles, hoverflies and parasitic wasps, as well as green lacewings.
 Adult lacewings will feed on alyssum pollen and nectar, then lay their eggs.
 On hatching, the voracious lacewing larvae will help keep populations of aphids, mites, mealybugs, immature whiteflies, scale insects, and thrips in check.
-Because it prefers part-shade, alyssum can be planted beneath vegetable crops such as onions, to help control pests such as onion thrips, as in the example shown above.
+Because it prefers part-shade, alyssum can be planted beneath vegetable crops such as onions and other alliums, to help control pests such as onion thrips, as in the example shown above.

 This is only a generalized list of plant materials that can serve as insectaries.
 A large proportion of flowering plants, including both agricultural crops and those in natural communities, are pollinated by insects, and the majority of insects are either beneficial or neutral.

 If you look for plants in your area abuzz with insect life, those will make good candidates for farmscaping your fields and gardens.
 In regard to habitat conservation and avoiding invasive plant issues, remember that native plants attract and support native insects.

 The presence of insectaries on your land, or within your protective structures if you practice controlled environment agriculture, can enhance quality and yield, diminish the need for inputs, and support resource conservation.
 Johnny's offers a line of seed varieties known to Attract Beneficial Insects, including a Bee Feed Mix and our Beneficial Insect Attractant Mix, along with technical advice needed to successfully manage pollinator populations.
 To learn more, see Attracting & Putting Beneficial Insects to Work and our references and further reading.

 - Notes on the Pollinator Issue • Article